 You can experience St. Stephen's longtime love affair with chocolate through the hands-on exhibits.
 Test your dexterity with games such as "Pack the Chocolate Box".
 "A Week in the Life of a Jelly Bean" will take you through the 7-day process of making these tiny candy treats.
 Don't forget to sample some of the delectables on display!

-As part of your museum experience, take part in a Heritage Chocolate Walk Day Adventure.
+As an addition to your museum experience, take part in a Heritage Chocolate Walk Day Adventure.
 Enjoy a guided tour of the museum and a town block.
 You'll find out about the historic nature of this border town and the importance of the Ganong family to the local economy.

 A recipient of the Attractions Canada Award for Best Indoor Site for New Brunswick, the Chocolate Museum is an attraction for everyone, especially chocoholics!